Overview of Montgenèvre

 Snowboarding in Montgenèvre

-Montgenèvre is freeride heaven.
+Montgenèvre ski resort is freeriders heaven.
 It has excellent freeriding terrain and there is even a freeride zone specifically designed for just for freeriders.
 Montgenèvre also has a great snow park fully equipped for all ski ability level snowboarders.
 It has 2 fun runs, a border cross an international standard half pipe specifically designed by experts from within the French national snowboard association.
 If you are hitting the slopes you can find great carving trails on Les Anges and Le Querelay.
 These are both very easy but if you are an expert snowboarder and are after a challenge, try your skills on the black runs leading back to the Claviere.

 Snow conditions in Montgenèvre